moby04/articles/docker/docker-basics.md

 As you can see above Docker did not execute `echo "layer 1"` while building second version of the image and just used the result from the cache, This might result with some side effects and some will be mentioned later in this text.

+On the other hand you can see that even though last command does not differ between versions it gets executed again.
+The reason for this is that entire cache got busted at previous step and all the following commands need to be executed again.

 ### Containers vs Virtual Machines